petabite/petabite/README.md

 ## Currently Working On 👨🏻‍💻...

+- [USHS-Housing-Portal](https://github.com/TritonSE/USHS-Housing-Portal) - A web application that aims to centralize and streamline the everyday workflows of the team at Union Station Homeless Services, a non-profit organization committed to helping homeless individuals and families rebuild their lives.
 - [uPixels](https://github.com/petabite/uPixels) - WS2812 RGB LED Strip Controller for MicroPython Enabled Micro-Controllers
-- [USHS-Housing-Portal](https://github.com/TritonSE/USHS-Housing-Portal) - A web application that aims to centralize and streamline the everyday workflows of the team at Union Station Homeless Services, a non-profit organization committed to helping homeless individuals and families rebuild their lives.
-- [TSE-Constellation](https://github.com/TritonSE/TSE-Constellation) - TSE Constellation is a unified set of components aiming to give TSE projects a cohesive look and feel.

 ## Latest Releases ✅